BrunoMoureau/XamarinTemplate/docs/home.md

 ### Settings objects

-You can retrieve appsettings properties using **AppSettings** class.
+You can retrieve properties from appsettings file using **AppSettings** class.
-See how **EnvironmentSettings** is retrieved and injected in the app container.
+They could be single properties or objects.
 ```
 var appSettings = new AppSettings(_assembly);
-_container.RegisterInstance(appSettings.Get<EnvironmentSettings>("Environment"));
+appSettings.Get<EnvironmentSettings>("Environment");
 ```

 ## Background service

-In a Xamarin app, almost every line of code is executed by the **main thread**.
-This thread is the only thread responsible to render visual elements on your pages.
-You don't want it to call services, execute API calls and deserialize responses...
+In ViewModels, almost everything is executed by the **main thread**.
+But this thread is also the **only thread responsible to render visual elements** on your pages.
+Therefore, you should prevent it from executing extra works like calling services or executing API calls...

-You can use the **BackgroundTask** class to execute background tasks and also cancel them.
+You can use the **BackgroundTask** class to execute background tasks.
+By keeping a reference to the instance, it can also be used to cancel running task (e.g when leaving the page).

 ```
 public class GalleryViewModel : ObservableObject, IViewModel